-The transmission risk level $\lambda_A(d)$ is derived in two steps:

-- 1. First, we compute the raw relative infectiousness (also referred to as transmission risk) $\lambda_A^{(raw)}(d)$ of A given the provided information, which serves as a continuous infectiousness value on the scale [0, 1].
-For this step we distinguish between the four possible scenarios of available information introduced in section Scenarios and Events. - 2.
-In a second step, this raw infectiousness is translated into a transmission risk level $\lambda_A(d)$, which is denoted by roman numerals from I to VIII and which will be further translated into a transmission risk value to be used within the total risk score calculation.
+The transmission risk level $\lambda_A(d)$ is derived in two steps: 1.
+First, we compute the raw relative infectiousness (also referred to as transmission risk) $\lambda_A^{(raw)}(d)$ of A given the provided information, which serves as a continuous infectiousness value on the scale [0, 1].
+For this step we distinguish between the four possible scenarios of available information introduced in section Scenarios and Events.
+2. In a second step, this raw value is translated into a transmission risk level $\lambda_A(d)$ which takes values from 1 to 8 and which will be further used within the total risk score calculation.
 This classification will be explained in section Transmission Risk Levels.